Pour cost · Bar program · Beverage · Operations

 A worked example #

-A bottle of well vodka costs you $24 from the distributor.
+Say a bottle of well vodka costs you $24 from the distributor.
 Standard 1.5 oz pour.
-Sell vodka soda for $9.
+You sell the vodka soda for $9.

 Healthy on a well drink.